tpnguyen-1999/Ecommerce-User-Behaviors-Analysis/README.md

 |Google Doodle Decal| 2|
 |YouTube Twill Cap| 2|

+Overall, the data offers valuable insights into customer preferences, product popularity, and opportunities for marketing and merchandising strategies.
+A deeper analysis of historical data, combined with customer demographics, could provide a more comprehensive understanding of these trends.

 **4.8: Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.**
 - SQL code
 ~~~sql